zackstout/world-weaver/SOLO/WORLD WEAVER/README.md

 ok so it thinks the center is where the upper left of canvas was: e.g. (500, 100)... then it flips width and height.
 So you intended it to start with left upper at (500, 100), but it shows up as having its center there.
 The math here is easy.

-- Ensure that user can get to PLAYING from ALL, FAVES, or MYWORLDS
+- [ x ] Ensure that user can get to PLAYING from ALL, FAVES, or MYWORLDS

 - Ensure that user can get to EDIT from WEAVE, SAVED, or MYWORLDS